My Health Records

 Concealed information will not become available to you

 It is well documented that clinical practices in relation to intersex people were historically based on a model of concealment, including the concealment of diagnostic and intervention details from patients.
 A recent article by the New Zealand Office of the Privacy Commissioner states that change to these practices is variable and poorly documented.
 We expect that this variability is also a feature of Australian clinical practices.
-This raises concerns that accurate reports of personal historical information may never be digitised.
+People whose early medical records have been lost, misplaced, flood-damaged or burned will not find that information restored.
+Accurate reports of personal historical information may never be digitised.

 You can hide specific medical records if you wish, and current rules state that this will apparently only be visible to the doctor that created the record.
 You can also create a PIN access to your health record.
 In certain limited circumstances, including emergency and legal contexts, then the details in your record may be disclosed to third parties.